acelinkio/argocd-homelab/docs/setup.md

 ### Login to Kyoo
 Kyoo does not seed the initial user.
 Instead the first login allows for an administrator account to be created.
 Be sure to set this up.

+## Login to Manyfold
+Manyfold does not seed the initial user.
+Instead the first login allows for an administrator account to be created.
+Be sure to set this up.

 ### Login to Mealie
 Login to Authentik.
 Add your user to `mealie Admin` Authentik groups.
 Login to mealie via OIDC.
 Delete the default user.